Burial Insurance Topics

 The good news is (yes, there is good news) is that it’s quite simple to settle your estate now and prevent legal battles from taking place.
 All you need is a lawyer to help you write up a will.
 This piece of paper (well, packet of paper) is going to outline what YOU want to happen to your estate after you die.
 This means you might give your dishes to your cousin Tim, but the silver to Teresa because she rubs your feet real good.
 No matter what you want to dictate to happen to your life and your dependents after death, that’s to be covered in your will.

 You can also write up a will on your own, but you’ll need to get a kit from the post office or from an office supply store.
 Then, you’ll need to get it notarized so you can prove it’s signed by you and not by your evil twin.
-And yes, you can change your will along with your funeral insurance policy if you so choose at any time.
+And yes, you can change your will along with your final expense insurance policy if you so choose at any time.
 Just make a note of the changes, update the signature and the notarization and file it away from your money grubbing cousins.

 Death and Taxes